weefbellington/screenplay/README.md

 #####3.6 Stage animations

-A `Rigger` is responsible for applying animations between scenes.
-The Rigger receives a `Scene.Transition` object, which contains the data that the Rigger needs to create animations, including the `Screenplay.Direction`, the incoming and outgoing stages, and a `TransitionCallback` that must be called when the transition is complete.
+A `Rigger` is responsible for applying animations between Stages.
+The Rigger receives a `Stage.Transition` object, which contains the data that the Rigger needs to create animations, including the `Screenplay.Direction`, the incoming and outgoing Stages, and a `TransitionCallback` that must be called when the transition is complete.

 ```java
 public class HorizontalSlideRigger extends TweenRigger {